LauraU123/duplication/scripts/README.md

 7. **Graphs and Statistics**

 The last step of the workflow constructs graphs of cumulative distributions for the mutations in each duplication, as well as calculating the KS statistic and mutation rate.
+The mutation rate is calculated using MLE of the Poisson distribution.

 Input:

-* duplication length
+* duplication length (72 for RSV-A and 60 for RSV-B)

 * reconstructed duplication file

+* tree file for finding branch lengths with and without duplication (nwk)

 Output:

 * cumulative distribution graphs